usnistgov/hyperspy_tutorial/instructions/index.rst

-While it is mostly unattended, the download and installation of Anaconda can take a fair amount of time (approximately 10 to 15 minutes, depending on the speed of your system), so it is highly recommended to do this before you arrive at the tutorial session.
+While it is mostly unattended, the download and installation of Anaconda can take a fair amount of time (approximately 10 to 15 minutes, depending on the speed of your system and network), so it is highly recommended to do this before you arrive at the tutorial session.

 Download
 ^^^^^^^^